lenderkey/gearshift/TEST_PLAN.md

 ## extended files

-We should test adding blocks to AES0 files that are not on our standard list.
+We should test adding blocks to GEAR files that are not on our standard list.
 Some should fail (A-Z), others should not